Email coaching and support is a way for me to provide you with 24 hours 5 days a week guidance and advice between phone

 1. Start of support:

 Email support begins after our first phone session of the package and ends with our last phone session.

 To avoid advice overlap, please wait for a response before you send me another email (unless it’s really urgent).
 This includes any attachments.

 I try as much as possible to respond to your emails within minutes or a few hours depending on the day’s appointments.
 But on really busy days, I make sure I respond within 24 – 48 hours (during week days).

 I do not read/respond to emails on weekends and (Canadian) holidays.
 I read and respond to emails all week and like everyone, I too need a little “me – time” from time to time to unwind and re-charge.
 So please NO EMAILS on weekends (unless really urgent and can’t wait until Monday).

 5. Email Length:

-NO MORE than a paragraph or two.
+No more than a paragraph or two is much appreciated.
 Shorter emails get a faster responses because I can respond to them between appointments.
 With longer emails, you will have to wait until after 10 p.m. or before 10 a.m. the next morning or couple of days if the email is really long.